 Despite this trap, I have always had space for thoughts like,

 ‘What was so wrong about a woman choosing to dress the way she wanted to?
 Why was speaking up for yourself considered to be an unforgivable action in those movies?
 Most importantly, how does having a Y-chromosome along with a X allow a man to be in-charge of deciding what is right and wrong in being a woman?’.

-What is worse though, is the number of times fellow women in those movies, have supported the man’s act of hitting, as they believed it was the woman’s fault for doing the bare minimum to live for herself as she wished.
+What is worse though, is the number of times fellow women in those movies, have supported the man’s act of hitting, as they believed it was the woman’s fault for doing the bare minimum to live as she wished.

 Bearing these in mind, imagine the surprise and excitement I experienced when I read the synopsis of Thappad (Hindi, 2020), exploring the journey of a woman, whose life changes overnight, after she is slapped by her husband at a party.

 One slap.
 Just one slap.
 And her life changes drastically.

 Initially, it sounded a little too unrealistic for me to get interested in watching the movie.
 I mean, all it takes is one slap from the husband, for the wife to act against him?
 What ’bout the hundred over female protagonists I watched on screen; who never questioned the multiple slaps they received in their respective storylines?

 In amusement and amazement, I watched the film.
 While I found it a little slow in the beginning, I could not wait to see how the calm, harmonious lives of the leads turn upside down after Amrita (played by Taapsee Pannu), gets slapped by her husband, Vikram (played by Pavail Gulati).
 I had expected their relationship to be on the rocks from the beginning.
 However, the film began off by showing this couple sharing a sweet and simple bond.